MicrosoftDocs/win32/desktop-src/delivery_optimization/ideliveryoptimizationjob-addfilewithranges.md

 *fileId* \[in\]
 </dt> <dd>

-Null terminated string that’s an unique identifier of the published content.
+Null terminated string that s an unique identifier of the published content.
 For non-published content, this can be any unique string that caller can use to identify files within a job.

 </dd> <dt>